 "The hope is that this choice will be the first step by the supply chain towards sustainably produced Italian extra virgin oil and towards a system that protects the heritage of our land.
 This change requires a joint effort by all players in the supply chain.
 We, as a Company, try to set a good example and we count on the cooperation of producers who share our values and with whom we have established a relationship of mutual trust".

-Zefferino Monini, President and Chief Executive Officer of Monini
+Zefferino Monini, President and Chief Executive Officer of Monini in Italy, an infinitely recyclable material that preserves its quality

-A passion for high quality On the trail of goodness Sustainable inside and out Life-cycle emissions
+Inside the bottle A passion for high quality On the trail of goodness Sustainable inside and out Life-cycle emissions